 People Also Ask

-No. His estimated net worth is $5 million, far less than tech founders.
+No. His estimated net worth is $5 million, far less than that of tech founders.

 Primarily through his role as Chief AI Scientist at Meta and his academic career.